chevere/docs/library/parameter.md

 ## Null Parameter

-Use function `nullp` to create a parameter of type `NullParameterInterface`.
+Use function `nullp` to create a parameter implementing `NullParameterInterface`.

 ```php
 use function Chevere\Parameter\nullp;